 Learn more about the House of Delegates.

 The in-person reference committees scheduled at the WSMA Annual Meeting are the key to the deliberations of the House of Delegates.
-Members of the House and individual members of the WSMA are invited and encouraged to attend these reference committee meetings.
+Members of the House and individual members of the WSMA are invited and encouraged to attend these meetings to discuss and debate reports and resolutions due to be considered by the House for action.

 Each reference committee is made of three members of the House appointed by the speaker and vice speaker.